-The street person would invariably be so grateful that someone stopped to talk to them, their face would brighten as if she had just made their day.
+The street person would invariably be so grateful that someone stopped talking to them, their face would brighten as if she had just made their day.
 If they saw her again, they would say, “Hi, Bernice.”
 They never forgot her.
 Once again, Bernice knew how to create positive impact, whether it was with a person living on the street or the state governor.

-Compliment people freely and sincerely.
+Compliment people frequently and sincerely.

 More often than I could ever count, Bernice would meet a stranger and compliment them on their clothes or shoes or how they looked.
 After attending a performance, a lecture, or a presentation, she would go backstage to compliment the performer, ask the lecturer questions, or show her appreciation for the presentation.
 These people really appreciated that she took the time to show her gratitude.